romantic668/angular-ionic-starter/README.md

 - nodemon config file is deleted now.
 Options(flags) need to be arranged on npm script.
 Original nodemon.json: {"watch": ["dist"],"ext" : "js ts json html"}
 - Update yarn locally and import yarn.lock

+### Known issues
+- Ionic + Angular 4 (both latest versions) have a propblem with change detection that reflects on ngAfterContentInit function not getting triggered in Ionic's MenuToggle directive.
+Result is a missing css class.
+Workaround: Calling the MenuToggle.ngAfterContentInit method from AppComponent manually via ViewChild
+- _decorateModuleRef under environments.ts is givving an error because of missing probe and coreTokens properties under window.ng property.
+Workaround: Moved the errorous code above but now development mode is not working correctly (ex: reflected in Augury not working)

 ### Locked Dependencies

 ### License